elonbing/media-tool-kit/README.md

 ![illustration](_app/mtk.png)

-At its core, this platform is based around a shell script called `controller.sh`.
-In this script, you can arrange any number of task-specific scripts to perform a sequence of actions.
-We refer to these types of scripts as `plugins` in the context of this platform.
+It's based around a shell script called `controller.sh`.
+In it you can invoke a variety of task-specfic scripts that can help you build neat things.

-Since the control script suggests standardized way of invoking plugins, it's now fairly easy to use and reuse a wide variety of media-manipulating scripts!

 ## How it Works
+The control script is simply a standardized way of running terminal commands with the main goal of making things a bit more readable.

 Let's take a look at a sample control script.
 You can follow along by opening up the `example-controller.sh` file included in the root directory.

 **In this example, the controller will:**